AmandeepTomar/KotlinBasics/README.md

       *     else ->y-x
       *     })
       *   Min , minBy , minWith(), minByOrNull{} // this will return person object
-      *   ,mixOfOrNull{} // this will return value as Int not person object
+      *   ,minOfOrNull{} // this will return value as Int not person object
       *   sum , sumBy{} , sumByDouble{}

     * filter{} , FilterKeys{} , FilterValues{} , FilterIndexed{index,value}